Our Team

-Now that I’m helping adults use Restorative Practices in their schools, the beliefs I’ve always held stand true.
+Now that I’m helping adults use Restorative Practices, the beliefs I’ve always held stand true.
 I see each person I meet, from a middle school student to a seasoned administrator, as worthy of these essential aspects of humanity: dignity, respect, and connection.

 Co-Founders